starknet-io/starknet.js/www/docs/guides/create_account.md

 Then you have to fund this address!

-How to proceed is out of the scope of this guide, but you can for example :
+How to proceed is out of the scope of this guide, but you can for example:

 - Transfer ETH from another wallet.
 - Bridge ETH to this Starknet address.